Michael Pittman Jr. Player Prop Bets for NFL Week 12 | Indianapolis vs. Tampa Bay 11/28/2021

 - Pittman has been the target of 22.6% (81 total) of his team's 359 passing attempts this season.

-- With 11 targets in the red zone this season, Pittman has been on the receiving end of 26.8% of his team's 41 red zone pass attempts.
+- Pittman has seen the ball thrown his way 11 times in the red zone this season, 26.8% of his team's 41 red zone pass attempts.

 - Click over to SISportsbook and find the latest player props and odds for Pittman's matchup with the Buccaneers.